 The Adhesys sealants are based on a unique polyurethane technology, for which Adhesys Medical owns all patents.
-The patents allow for fine-tuning of various product characteristics, such as curing time, degradation time and viscosity, based on which entirely new sealants for different uses can be developed.
+The patents allow for fine-tuning of various product characteristics, such as curing time, degradation time and viscosity, based on which Adhesys Medical will develop its product pipeline.

 VIVO has shown to be effective in a variety of different settings.
 Moreover, its capacity to rapidly stop bleeding makes it suitable for use in emergency and/or military applications.
 Due to the adjustability of the adhesive’s properties, it can be tailored to the requirements of different indications, providing for use of the technology in a great variety of application areas.

 - Minimally Invasive Application